BotanicalAmy/Retirement-Forecaster/README.md

 # Retirement Forecasting
-The goal of this data project is to create a retirement simulator to see the effects of portfolio investments that are fully invested in the stock market, aggressively invested, moderately invested or conservatively invested.
-This idea came from a retirement simulator that I built in excel.
-A local financial planning firm had a business use case for a data application that helped visualize the impacts of investment choices.
+The goal of this data project was to create a retirement simulator to see the effects of portfolio investments that are fully invested in the stock market, aggressively invested, moderately invested or conservatively invested.
+A local wealth management firm had a business use case for a data application that helped visualize the impacts of investment choices.
 The mathematical methods and functions created in this notebook were converted to a Streamlit based data application.

 [Retirement Simulator Data Application](https://retirement-simulator.streamlit.app/)